My Journey Into Programming

 My high school needed an application to do timed typing tests, so I wrote one.
 The first version of Trial Type was a DOS application written in QuickBasic.
 I registered Lynx Software as a sole proprietorship and licensed the software to a number of schools.

 QuickBasic also allowed me to build a custom database for an alarm installation company.
 I was proud of the text-based UI, but unfortunately I knew nothing of B-trees.
-It got slow with a lot of data.
+It got really slow with a lot of data.

 Apps were making me money, but I still really wanted to make games.
 By now I was using C and Assembler and experimenting with Mode X, VESA and EMS/XMS memory.
 640K really wasn’t enough.
 I bought Watcom C/C++ so I could use DOS4GW.
 It was wondrous!